 - Wear a lot better than Standard Tyres

-- Less Calls from our clients regarding punctures & blown tyres
+- Fewer Calls from our clients regarding punctures & blown tyres

 - Armor tek shield is an added advantage.